 Track your revenue by each client.

-Keep track of your expenses, separating out cost of goods sold.
+Keep track of your expenses, separating out the cost of goods sold.

-Record transaction timely, this way you have the most accurate data.
+Record transactions timely, this way you have the most accurate data.

 Reconcile your bank statements monthly to look for inaccurate transactions